-c.
+d.
 Other GRID Initiatives

 JDC serves non-Jewish clients in other ways as well.
-Our Tikkun in Action program empowers local Jewish communities to support their vulnerable non-Jewish neighbors.
-In addition to helping needy people, this program strengthens Jewish communities and reinforces their ties to their neighbors.
 For example, in the Gabriel Project Mumbai, JDC partners with local communities and NGOs to care for children in India's slums and underserved rural villages.

-In India and in Ethiopia, JDC works with rural women to improve their access to health, education, and income.
-Under the leadership of Dr. Rick Hodes, JDC also provides life-transforming spinal surgeries for children in Ethiopia.
-For a number of years, we operated health programs for women in Bosnia and Hungary (WHEP); to secure the future of these programs, we transferred them to local NGOs in 2018.
+In India and in Ethiopia, JDC works with rural women to improve their access to health, education and income, harnessing Israeli business development expertise.
+Under the leadership of Dr. Rick Hodes, JDC also provides life-transforming spinal and heart surgeries for poor children in Ethiopia.